 How OCR is used in Transportation

-OCR technology has revolutionized the parking and transportation industries.
-Whether you’re booking a flight or a hotel, checking in to the airport or your hotel room, or managing your travel expenses, AI-based OCR solutions can be used at every single place to enhance customer experience.
+OCR technology has revolutionized the intelligent parking, smart tolling, and transportation industries.
+Whether you’re booking a flight or a hotel, checking in to the airport or your hotel room, or managing your travel expenses, AI-based OCR solutions can be used at every point of contact to enhance customer experience.

 Advantages Of Optical Character Recognition